|

 2. Why not use free online

 software and online dictionaries to translate Latin?
-Because they don’t
+Because they don’t work!!!

-up the words in a Latin dictionary.
+in a Latin dictionary.

 Not convinced?
 Here’s